MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/remove-licenses-from-users.md

 ::: moniker-end

 ::: moniker range="o365-germany"

 ## Unassign licenses from one user

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=847686" target="_blank">Active users</a> page.
-2. Pick the user you want to unassign the license for.
+2. Pick the user that you want to unassign the license for.
 3. On the right, in the **Product licenses** row, select **Edit**.
 4. In the **Product licenses** pane, switch the toggle to the **Off** position for the license you want to unassign for the user.
 For example, if you switch off the Office 365 Enterprise E3 license, it unassigns that license and all services under that license for that user.
 5. At the bottom of the **Product licenses** pane, select **Save** \> **Close** \> **Close**.